Jaketry/CPSC210/README.md

 - As a user, I want to save my meeting schedule to a file
 - As a user, I want to load my meeting schedule from file to the meeting system
+- As a user, I want to print my meeting in the meeting list